Skip to main content

 3. Time - I hope to utilize and prioritize things I need to do.
 I tend to waste time and do unimportant stuff.
 So, I hope to master this soon.

-4. DNA kits- It's about to be five years since my genealogy research journey begins, and I would like DNA kits for my parents.
+4. DNA kits- It's about to be five years since my genealogy research journey began, and I would like DNA kits for my parents.

 Happy Holidays!